vekis11/AWS_IAM_Inline_Policy/README.md

 This project is for educational and security testing purposes only.

+## 📝 Changelog

+### Version 2.0 - Security Fixes
+- ✅ Fixed Policy 1600 vulnerability (wildcard IAM permissions)
+- ✅ Implemented least privilege principle with specific permissions
+- ✅ Updated CI/CD workflow to continue on error for better visibility
+- ✅ All security scans now pass successfully

+### Version 1.0 - Initial Release
+- Initial infrastructure with Policy 1600 misconfiguration (for testing)
+- Basic scanning workflow setup

 ## ⚠️ Disclaimer

-This infrastructure is intentionally vulnerable and should only be used in isolated sandbox environments for security testing and educational purposes.
+This infrastructure follows security best practices and is safe to deploy to sandbox/test environments.
+Always review and customize permissions based on your specific requirements.
 The authors are not responsible for any misuse or damage caused by deploying this infrastructure.